tdimiduk/clifun/README.md

-# datacli
+# clattr

-Simple specification of a command line interface with an attrs class.
+Simple specification of a command line interface with an attrs class or a function.

-You define the inputs to your program in the form of a (possibly nested) attrs class (dataclass). `datacli` will collect the fields of that class from command line arguments, environment variables and config files.
+You define the inputs to your program in the form of a (possibly nested) attrs class (dataclass). `clattr` will collect the fields of that class from command line arguments, environment variables and config files.

 In the simplest form, let's consider a case where you are writing a program that wants two inputs